VascoRafaelAzevedo/IoT-greenhouse/docs/setup.md

 # ⚡ Setup & Installation

-This README is a walk-through for setting up the **Green Away IoT System** locally or on a server using Docker and Docker Compose.
+This README is a walk-through for setting up the **Garden Away IoT System** locally or on a server using Docker and Docker Compose.
 It assumes a Linux environment (Ubuntu is recommended) but can be adapted for use on macOS.

 ---